otaviojava/money-api-book/en/chapter6_3_2.md

 #### Predicates with numeric values

-The moneta provides predicates with numeric values on MonetaryAmount, the methods have the same behavior of the `MonetaryAmount` interface:
+ **Moneta** provides predicates with numeric values for `MonetaryAmount`s, the methods have the same behavior as the interface:

 * `MonetaryFunctions.isLessThanOrEqualTo(monetaryAmount)`